EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 Currently written in Verilog , but this is part of a 3 step project:
 1. Implement SPARCv8 in Verilog
+2. Add peripherals using SPARCv8E spec
-2. Modify SPARCv8 for SystemVerilog
+3. Modify SPARCv8 for SystemVerilog
-3. Implement SPARCv9 in Systemverilog
+4. Implement SPARCv9 in Systemverilog

 This made the most sense to me, as I know both Verilog and SystemVerilog to a reasonable degree, but it's really difficult for me to focus on the code with the kind of freedom SystemVerilog affords me to get lost in typedef land.